AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-With the above parameters, the result of full track vocal and instrumental separation can be obtained, as follows:
+With the above parameters, you can obtain the result of full track vocal and instrument separation, as follows:

 ```json
 {